John Vartan

-John Vartan (February 8, 1945 – December 15, 2004) was an American entrepreneur and a noted educational philanthropist in the Harrisburg, Pennsylvania area where he lived.
+John O. Vartan (February 8, 1945 – December 15, 2004) was an American entrepreneur and educational philanthropist in the Harrisburg, Pennsylvania area where he lived.

 Business career

 Vartan grew up in the Armenian village of Anjar in Lebanon, also known as Haoush Mousa.
 After obtaining an engineering degree from Michigan Technological University, and a master's degree from Pennsylvania State University, he started working for Gannett Fleming, Inc. in the early 1970s.
 He subsequently started his own firms which include: